 The course is provided by the following lecturers:

 Ludo Waltman PhD: Ludo is professor of Quantitative Science Studies and deputy director of CWTS.
 He is one of the developers of the popular VOSviewer software, He is also responsible for the CWTS Leiden Ranking.
 Ludo is Editor-in-Chief of Quantitative Science Studies, a recently established scientific journal in the field of scientometrics.

 Ed Noijons PhD: As operational director of CWTS, Ed is responsible for applied bibliometric analyses carried out by CWTS.
 Ed has over 25 years of experience in bibliometric research and applied bibliometric projects.
 His research interests include structuring and mapping of science, with a focus on applications in science policy and research management.

-The local organizers of the course are Kristi Holmes and Karen Gutzman from the Galter Health Sciences Library at Northwestern University.
+The local organizers of the course are Karen Gutzman and Annette Mendoza from the Galter Health Sciences Library at Northwestern University.